Human-Guided Agentic AI for Multimodal Clinical Prediction: Lessons from the AgentDS Healthcare Benchmark: Methodology

 \section{Methodology}

 Our approach follows an iterative human-AI collaboration workflow in which an Agentic AI system handled routine data science operations, data loading, preprocessing, initial model training, and hyperparameter search via Bayesian optimization, while human analysts intervened at critical decision points to redirect the pipeline.
 Each challenge progressed through multiple iterations: the agentic system produced a baseline, human analysts diagnosed limitations through cross-validation error analysis and clinical reasoning, and then guided the next iteration.
 We describe each challenge below, highlighting the specific human decision points that drove performance gains and distinguishing them from automated steps.
+All models across the three challenges were implemented using scikit-learn and XGBoost (Python 3.11).
+PDF parsing used PyPDF2 with fallback error handling, vital sign trends were computed via scipy.stats.linregress, and NLP features used regex-based partial-stem keyword matching.
+Code, hyperparameters, and random seeds are publicly available for full reproducibility at \url{https://github.com/iupui-soic/agentds-challenge-2025}.